 - Every town in New York State must have a Dog Control Officer (DCO) and have a municipal dog shelter where seized dogs are brought for impoundment, or they must contract with another dog facility for shelter.
 The DCO enforces both NYS Department of Agriculture and Markets Laws under Article 7, and any local Dog Control laws and ordinances.
 It is the DCO's responsibility to respond to calls in regards to stray, lost, injured, abandoned, and/or dangerous dogs that pose a public threat.
 All seized animals must receive humane care, shelter and emergency medical attention as required.

-- If you find an animal, you MUST immediately contact your local DCO/ACO, local Police, Humane Society/SPCA, or animal shelter.
+- If you find an animal, immediately contact your local DCO/ACO, local Police, Humane Society/SPCA, or animal shelter.
 Failure to report a found dog (or other companion/domestic animal) is illegal, and may lead to charges related to harboring stolen property.
 Dogs, and other animals, are considered personal property in NYS.
 Even if an animal is not wearing a collar or tags it may still belong to someone else, and could possibly be microchipped and registered to an owner.

 - Be safe.
 Animals can be unpredictable and may bite out of fear, aggression or stress.
 There is no way of knowing if a stray has been vaccinated against rabies or other diseases.
 If you have an animal running loose in your neighborhood and it is acting aggressive or fearful, call your local Dog/Animal Control Officer, animal shelter or Police right away.
 DO NOT attempt to chase, grab or approach this type of animal.
 Call for help and give an accurate location and description of the animal.

-- Friendly acting animals may also pose risks to the public.
+- Friendly animals may also pose risks to the public.
 Dogs may be eager to jump into a vehicle, or enter a home, and lick your hands and face.
 That may seem okay, however, that dog may not be vaccinated against viruses/diseases or treated for parasites like fleas, ticks or worms.
-If you have found an unknown dog or cat, you should NEVER allow it to come in contact with your other animals or children.
+If you have found an unknown dog or cat, you should not allow it to come in contact with your other animals or children.
 The best strategy is to keep the dog or cat in a separate room or area of your home, or outdoors on a leash or in a garage.
 It is a high risk to take allowing a strange dog or cat to have access to yourself, your family or your pets.